AdrienRGO/projects/README.md

 # My Computer Science Projets

-Here are the projects that I have done in group at school or personally.
+Here are the projects I have been working on in group at school or personally.
 It is not yet complete and is being finalized in the coming weeks.